ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 2. Navigate to `src/recorder-java/src/main/resources/logback.xml`
 3. Note that no appenders are specified in the logback configuration (they are automatically injected by the OTel SDK on startup)

-Let's validate that no logs are being written to stdout (which would be picked up and dumped to a log file by Kubernetes):
+Let's further validate that no logs are being written to stdout (which would be picked up and dumped to a log file by Kubernetes):

-1. If it isn't already open, open a Terminal Window from the bottom of the "VS Code" window
+1. If it isn't already open, open a Terminal Window from the bottom of the [button label="VS Code"](tab-1) tab
 2. Enter the following into the terminal to get a list of the active Kubernetes pods that comprise our trading system:
   ```bash
   kubectl -n trading get pods